Firas220890/Shopfinder-Module/README.md

 `composer config minimum-stability dev`
 `composer config prefer-stable true`

-Once above composer setting are done, run `composer require firas/shopfinder` again.
+Once above composer settings are done, run `composer require firas/shopfinder` again.
 Now you can see that the package will be installed successfully in vendor folder of the magento directory.

+Check the status of the module just installed by running `bin/magento module:status`, if the module Firas_Shopfinder is disabled kindly enable it by running `bin/magento module:enable Firas_Shopfinder`

 Run `sh deploy.sh` from the terminal

+You can now start exploring the module by logging into the Admin panel.

 ## Manual Installation